cowglow/XHR-Prototype/README.md

 This is a prototype!

-`XHR-prototype.js ` is a JavaScript Class demonstrating an introductory approach of a XmlHttpRequest with asynchronous behaviour.

-Made with pure vanilla JavaScript.
-It is made available for demo purposed only.
+`XHR-prototype.js ` is a JavaScript Class demonstrating an introductory approach to making an XmlHttpRequest with asynchronous behaviour.
+It was made with pure vanilla JavaScript and with the intentions of making it available for demo purposed only.
 You should [fork it](https://github.com/cowglow/XHR-Prototype) and use it to build something cool.

 ### About the class
-  - Constructor function is utilized as configuration
+  - Constructor function is utilized for configuration
   - Method: `makeRequest(server_path, callback)`
   - Method: `toggleLoader(state)`
   - Method: `getXHR()`

 ### Front-end setup
   - You'll need a CSS animation class
-  - This Demo contains an example using `svg`
+  - This demo contains an example using `svg`
-  - And a little JavaScript configuration
+  - And a little JavaScript setup

 ### Server options
 Do you not use MAMP? or XAMP?
-But are you a cool hipster on a mac who has php native?
+Are you a cool hipster on a Mac who has php already installed?
 Don't worry, I got you.
   - Open Terminal
-  - Navigate to git project
+  - Navigate to the project's directory
-  - try some of this PHP
+  - try some of this PHP magic

   ```sh
   php -S localhost:8888
   ```
- > btw, expected capability of being able to launch a localhost project
+ > btw, I'm expecting that you have the capability of being able to launch a localhost project.

 ### Demo details